 - Official scores on the Graduate Record Examination (GRE).
 The GRE may be waived if the GPA is 3.5 or higher.

-- Pre-requisite statistics course within the last 10 years with a grade of B- or better.
+- Pre-requisite statistics course with a grade of B- or better.

 - Three letters of recommendation attesting to the applicant's capacity and potential for master's study from each of the following (these can be uploaded into the online application): the director or a faculty member from the most recent academic program attended (if applicant has been a nursing student in the last 5 years); a recent employer; and a person who can speak to the applicant's professional work.